kjottkake/rpi_newsscraper/README.md

      <li>Image of the article</li>

 Additionally a timestamp with the date of the posting/scraping of the article is also generated.

+An addtional line of code adds the files generated into the Nginx files where it is then served over HTTP.

+After the news articles are scraped and updated, a repo update script is run, this script allows for the automation of adding all new files and pushing them to the github repository set up.

+These scripts are run automatically at 6 hour intervals using crontab entries.

 ## How to run it.
 After you've configured your raspberry pi you can download the project by using